Table of Contents

 Etiology of Ischemic Colitis

-- Chronic constipation contributes to the development of the condition owing to the vassal spasm while strains.
-Mature age enhances the incidence of the occlusion of the long arteries of the colon as the feature of the general disorder atherosclerosis, which stipulates the narrowing of the arterial lumen, hence, the blood flow does not fulfill the metabolic demand of the intestine.
+- Chronic constipation contributes to the development of the condition owing to the vassal spasm due to straining.
+Mature age enhances the incidence of occlusion of the long arteries of the colon, a feature of atherosclerosis.
+The latter is a disorder that stipulates the narrowing of the arterial lumen, hence, the blood flow does not fulfill the metabolic demand of the intestine.

 - Heart failure (decreased cardiac output or arrhythmias).